“Turn your face to the sun, and the shadows fall behind you.”–Unknown

 Any discomfort is temporary.
 Change does not take the balance of your life to achieve.
 Really, you can’t take a month or two to make a notable lasting difference in your life?
 Come on!

 No matter how dim it looks, how challenging it becomes never lose hope.

 Make time every day to focus solely on the challenge and overcome fears that surround it.

 Some will say easier said than done.
 Agreed!

 If you don’t overcome fear, overcome pain, then nothing will change.
 You have to want it bad enough, the discomfort is temporary.

 When challenge rears its head, you can be sure the enemy is behind this.
 The enemy does not want you to win.
 Don’t cave in!
 On the other side of this is the life God has for you.
 Nothing worth having comes without a price.

-Giving up is a bad habit to a temporary problem.
-Make the choice with me today, that giving up or giving in is no longer an option in your life!
+Giving up is a bad habit for a temporary problem.
+Make a choice with me today, that giving up or giving in is no longer an option in your life!
 God bless.